 Further information that may be useful in the converting Metric to English may be found in Appendix A of this volume.

 1.4 Base Sheet Format

 All plan sheet formats are contained in the FDOT Engineering/CADD Systems Software.
-Sheet borders include a place for the Financial Project ID.
-For those projects that still have a State Project Number, the number must be added to each sheet in the plans.
-A separate cell is available for placement above the Financial Project ID as shown below:
+Sheet borders include a place for the Financial Project ID as shown below: